-A filling is a practice in restorative dentistry whereby a less-than-perfect tooth receives treatment to bring it “back-to-life.”
+A tooth filling is a practice in restorative dentistry whereby a less-than-perfect tooth receives treatment to bring it “back-to-life.”
 In other words, a filling saves a tooth otherwise compromised by damage or decay.
-When Dr. Joseph M. Boesch puts in a filling, there are several things which must be done.
+When Dr. Joseph M. Boesch puts in a filling, there are several things that must be done.

 Materials used for fillings vary.
 For example, fillings can be made of porcelain, gold, or even composite resin.
 Not to mention, the material could be an amalgamation, or mixture, of silver, tin, copper, and mercury.